Learn more about the BCO network

 The BCO Network’s role is to support European Broadband Competence Offices (BCOs) in making this happen.
 BCOs are the national and regional public authorities supporting broadband deployment across the EU.

 It does this through an annual programme, based on members’ needs, that brings together BCOs, experts and European Commission representatives to train and exchange knowledge, good practices and experiences in overcoming common challenges.
-Read more about the programme in the 2017-21 Activity Report and the 2022-23 Annual Work Plan Summary.
+Read more about the programme in the 2024-25 Annual Work Plan Summary and explore the 2023-24 Activity Report.

 Latest news